HB9DTX/EDI2ODX/README.md

 # Disclaimer
 The script is provided without any warranty.
 But given the fact that original EDI files remain untouched, the risk that something goes wrong is very low.
 Worst case: the script doesn't run!
+The script has only been tested under Ubuntu / python 3

 # License
 GNU General Public License: https://opensource.org/licenses/gpl-license